 In Bangkok, we’ve all seen the embarrassingly named condos and signs with incomprehensible English that provide more humor than instruction.

 Lexicon provides world-class English editing and proofreading services here in Bangkok to help Thailand to tell its stories more efficiently.
 As well as editing and proofreading from our central Bangkok office, the Lexicon team provides a full range of storytelling and digital marketing agency services.
-From content writing, copywriting and translation, through to video production web design and a full range of creative agency Bangkok solutions, Lexicon can help your company tell powerfully impactful stories.
+From copywriting and translation, through to video production, web design, social media agency services and a full range of creative agency Bangkok solutions, Lexicon can help your company tell powerfully impactful stories.

 Back to editing though, it’s a topic that is often overlooked.
 But, especially here in Thailand, there is scarcity of talented writers and those with an eye for linguistic detail are even more rare.
 Today I’d like to tell you a personal story of a chat I recently had over coffee with a Bangkok-based CEO from England.